-- The potentially serious consequences of your decisions can be another source of pressure when you run your own business.
+- The potentially serious consequences of your decisions can be a source of pressure when you run your own business.

-- The success of your business - and your livelihood and that of your employees - can depend on your course of action from week to week.
+- The success of your business - and your livelihood and that of your employees - can depend on your actions.

 There are many tedious tasks to be completed